Toronto Hop-On Hop-Off Bus Review: Is It Worth It?

 ✓ Dress for the Weather – I am so glad I had a hat during my summer tour as it was hot!
 So be sure to bring sunscreen and sunglasses in the summer, and a light rain jacket or umbrella just in case.
 Keep in mind that the buses are not air-conditioned, so dress comfortably.

-Final Thoughts: Is the Toronto Hop-On Hop-Off Bus Tour Worth It?
+So, Is the Toronto Hop-On Hop-Off Bus Tour Really Worth It?

 The Toronto Hop-On Hop-Off Bus Tour is a fantastic way to get acquainted with the city while giving you the flexibility to decide which attractions to explore in more depth.

-It’s perfect for first-time visitors, families, and solo travelers who want a stress-free and informative way to see the city.
+It’s perfect for first-time visitors, families, and solo travellers who want a stress-free and informative way to see the city.

 That said, the bus isn’t as frequent as Big Bus Tours in cities like New York, so if you’re on a tight schedule, you’ll want to plan accordingly.
 If you’re traveling with family, you might also want to check out my guide to the best things to do in Toronto with kids for more family-friendly attractions along the route.